Scarlet Finale! (Demo)

 It was a location Faith had found while looking through the city earlier.
 It was a small place located deep in the city and it stood out as it was the only building with a faint light on.

 “Welcome!”
-An old man who stood by himself behind the counter was the one who greeted them.
+An old man who stood by himself behind the wooden counter was the one who greeted them.

 Faith and Caroline sat across each other on a spot located next to a window.
-The windows were covered with dark blue curtains and the spot was illuminated by a light bulb that hanged from the ceiling.
+The windows were covered with dark blue curtains and the spot was illuminated by a light bulb that hung from the ceiling.

 The place itself gave a warm and cozy feeling after being outside in the cold storm.
+The atmosphere was that of an old and classic coffee shop.

 “How may I help you?”
 The man walked towards them with a notepad on his hand.